 On February 23, 1895, he transferred the property to his wife.

 In April of 1898, the Goldthwaits purchased 372 Marlborough and he converted it into a combination of apartments and medical offices for himself and several other physicians.

-They continued to live at 398 Marlborough in 1904, but had moved to Hyde Park by 1905.
+They continued to live at 398 Marlborough during the 1903-1904 winter season, but moved thereafter to Hyde Park.

 William Wesselhoeft was a homeopathic physician.
 He maintained his offices at 398 Marlborough.